Hrithika-Reddy-K/IBM_Capstone_Project/README.md

 # IBM_Capstone_Project
-## All of my Hands-On labs within the certification course are found in this repository.
+## All of my Hands-On labs within the certification course are included here.